NASA spacecraft rockets toward sun for closest look yet

 Zurbuchen considers the sun the most important star in our universe — it’s ours, after all — and so this is one of NASA’s big-time strategic missions.
 By better understanding the sun’s life-giving and sometimes violent nature, Earthlings can better protect satellites and astronauts in orbit, and power grids on the ground, he noted.
 In today’s tech-dependent society, everyone stands to benefit.

-With this mission, scientists hope to unlock the many mysteries of the sun, a commonplace yellow dwarf star around 4.5 billion years old.
+With this first-of-its-kind stellar mission, scientists hope to unlock the many mysteries of the sun, a commonplace yellow dwarf star around 4.5 billion years old.
 Among the puzzlers: Why is the corona hundreds of times hotter than the surface of the sun and why is the sun’s atmosphere continually expanding and accelerating, as Parker accurately predicted in 1958?

 “The only way we can do that is to finally go up and touch the sun,” Fox said.
 “We’ve looked at it.
 We’ve studied it from missions that are close in, even as close as the planet Mercury.
 But we have to go there.”

 The spacecraft’s heat shield will serve as an umbrella, shading the science instruments during the close, critical solar junctures.
 Sensors on the spacecraft will make certain the heat shield faces the sun at the right times.
 If there’s any tilting, the spacecraft will correct itself so nothing gets fried.
-With a communication lag time of 16 minutes each way, the spacecraft must fend for itself at the sun.
+With a communication lag time of 16 minutes, the spacecraft must fend for itself at the sun.
 The Johns Hopkins flight controllers in Laurel, Maryland, will be too far away to help.

 A mission to get close up and personal with our star has been on NASA’s books since 1958.
 The trick was making the spacecraft small, compact and light enough to travel at incredible speeds, while surviving the sun’s punishing environment and the extreme change in temperature when the spacecraft is out near Venus.